-Welcome to the Office of AHANA Student Programs.
-We are located at 72 College Road, Thea Bowman Center.
-Our office is open Monday through Friday from 9am to 5pm.
+Welcome to the Thea Bowman AHANA and Intercultural Center.
+As of June 5th our new location will be Maloney Hall, Suite 455.
+Our office is open Monday through Thursday from 9am to 5pm, and Friday from 9am to 3pm.
 Our office is here to service the needs of all students, with a particular focus on AHANA, Multicultural and Multi-ethnic students.
 Whether it is meeting with a college counselor regarding your academic success or getting involved in leadership activities on campus, we are here to help you excel!
-To contact our office, click here.

 Karen Campbell Severin Book Award Winners